Families welcome at refurbished Goshen Brewing Company

 Goshen Brewing Company is located just blocks from the Goshen Theatre, the Goshen Farmer’s Market and other entertainment venues located on Main Street.
 Ample parking is available in the city lot, adjacent to the brewery.
 After entering the gate, customers can follow the walk through the lawn to the front door where they will be met by a host once inside.
 The taproom will seat up to 65 people with bar seating, tables of four, some larger group tables, and a standing bar right behind the regular bar stools.
 Additional seating is available on the patio, which is currently uncovered, but future plans are to partly enclose it into a three-season room.

 Owner/brewer Jesse Sensenig chose to keep many of the industrial characteristics of the building such as exposed metal beams and painted walls were stripped to expose bare brick.
-Additions such as metal siding and roofing on the outside complement the industrial feel.
+Additions such as metal siding and roofing on the outside complement the industrial feel, although there are sites that will help you with your roofing as http://www.palmbeachroofingexpert.com/blog/ so you can find the help you need.
 Light fixtures and large switches are among salvaged items that were re-purposed, while some were used for sparse decoration.

 The dining room is at ground level from the parking lot; however, it is the middle floor of the building.
 A dumbwaiter is used to lower food orders from the top-floor kitchen and also to transport some brewing supplies to the bottom floor, where the brewhouse is located.
 At the far end of the dining room, large windows allow a view down into the brewhouse where the brew kettle, mash tun and several fermenters are visible.
 There are no televisions to distract customers from friendly conversation.